hardisgroupcom/sfdx-hardis/README.md

 When a work task is completed, guide user to create a merge request

 ```
-When a work task is completed, guide user to create a merge request

 USAGE
   $ sfdx hardis:work:save [-d] [-u <string>] [--apiversion <string>] [--json] [--loglevel
   trace|debug|info|warn|error|fatal|TRACE|DEBUG|INFO|WARN|ERROR|FATAL]